metayeti/YABS.js/HOWTO.md

 ## 1. How it works

-This build system is based on the principal observation that web projects typically consist of three relatively distinct things: some HTML files, some JavaScript files and some *other* files like stylesheets, images, or any other files relevant to the project.
-The idea of this build system then is to convert these 3 types of files into something that we may push into production (i.e. create a "release" build), or that we build something that behaves *slightly* differently but allows us to test things better (i.e. a "debug" build).
+This build system is based on a principal observation that web projects typically consist of three relatively distinct things: some HTML files, some JavaScript files and some *other* files like stylesheets, images, or any other files relevant to the project.
+Conveniently, these are the exact types of files we typically need to process before we prepare something for production (or, at least the author of this system does).
+The idea of this build system is to convert these 3 types of files into something we may push into production (i.e. create a "release" build), or that we build something that behaves *slightly* differently but allows us to test things better (i.e. a "debug" build).
 There are of course countless other ways in which we could use a build system to our advantage.

 To make YABS.js work, we feed it a build instructions file.
 This is a JSON-formatted file that contains instructions on how the build should be performed (i.e. tells YABS.js what to do).
 YABS.js then runs the build as instructed.
 If the build is successful, a "Build finished!" message will appear and the finished build will materialize at the build destination directory.